-- Source bypass, in which Content Gateway bypasses a particular source IP address or range of IP addresses.
-For example, you can use this solution to bypass clients who want to opt out of a caching solution. - Destination bypass, in which Content Gateway bypasses a particular destination IP address or range of IP addresses.
-For example, these could be origin servers that use IP authentication based on the client's real IP address.
-Destination bypass rules prevent Content Gateway from caching an entire site.
-You will experience hit rate impacts if the site you bypass is popular. - Source/destination pair bypass, in which Content Gateway bypasses requests that originate from the specified source to the specified destination.
-For example, you could route around specific client-server pairs that experience broken IP authentication or out of band HTTP traffic problems. - Source/destination bypass rules might be preferable to destination rules because they block a destination server only for those particular users that experience problems.
+- Source bypass, in which Content Gateway bypasses a particular source IP address or range of IP addresses. - Destination bypass, in which Content Gateway bypasses a particular destination IP address or range of IP addresses.
+For example, these could be origin servers that use IP authentication based on the client's real IP address. - Source/destination pair bypass, in which Content Gateway bypasses requests that originate from the specified source to the specified destination.
+For example, you could route around specific client-server pairs that experience broken IP authentication or out of band HTTP traffic problems.
+Source/destination by pass rules might be preferable to destinction rules because they black a destinction.

+Source/destination bypass rules might be preferable to destination rules because they block a destination server only for those particular users that experience problems.

-To configure static bypass rules, edit the bypass.config file (See bypass.config, page 387).
+To configure static bypass rules, edit the bypass.config file (See bypass.config).